Architecture

 The cloud economics problem for schools

-Cloud AI APIs are billed per token — per unit of text processed.
+Cloud AI APIs are billed for every use — per unit of text processed.
 For an education platform, this creates a cost structure that scales with exactly what you want to scale: student use.
 Every lesson, every student submission, every feedback generation is a cost event.
 The more the platform is used, the higher the bill.

-Why the Mac mini is the right hardware for school AI
+Why the on-site server is the right hardware for school AI

 The conventional assumption for AI inference hardware is a GPU server.
 High-VRAM NVIDIA cards, dedicated cooling, server rack, specialist installation.
 This is the right answer for some use cases.
 It is the wrong answer for a primary school's server room.

-A Mac mini M4 Pro with 48GB unified memory comfortably runs Llama 3.1 70B in 4-bit quantisation — a model that rivals cloud API quality for structured generation tasks like feedback writing and content generation.
+A on-site server with on-site on-site memory comfortably runs capable open-source models — a model that rivals cloud API quality for structured generation tasks like feedback writing and content generation.
 For IndiLearn's specific use cases, where the inference tasks are bounded (feedback against a rubric, decodable word generation within a grapheme set), even smaller models provide the quality required.

 Cost comparison: cloud vs on-premise at scale